 We poured home-made gin and tonics by the pool.
 While we swam, Jan napped, and we wandered up to the rooftop to check out the sunset.
 The courtyard on the roof kept climbing up and up, and was likely one of the highest points in the entire city.

-The view was great, and as the sun turned red and began to melt into the sea, we listened to the echoes of Islamic prayer funneling up from the mosques.
+The view was great, and as the sun turned red and began to melt into the sea, we listened to the echoes of the Maghrib Islamic prayer funnelling up from the mosques.
 The prayers amplified and resonated across the rooftops, with no competing sounds except the waves, spreading a sense of calm as the night fell.

 A group of American tourists joined us on the roof.
 We talked for a while and they suggested checking out the Africa House for some drinks; we said we’d check it out tomorrow.
 Dinner that night was at the Serena.
 The table was on another balcony, above the bar, overlooking the water.